Elisabeth Lindermeier: Life and career

-Internationally, Lindermeier first appeared at the Opernhaus Zürich in 1950 as Susanna in Mozart's Le nozze di Figaro; she also appeared in 1953 as Leda in the Swiss premiere of Die Liebe der Danae by Richard Strauss, and in 1955 as Pamina in Mozart's Die Zauberflöte.
+Internationally, Lindermeier first appeared at the Zürich Opera House in 1950 as Susanna in Mozart's Le nozze di Figaro; she also appeared in 1953 as Leda in the Swiss premiere of Die Liebe der Danae by Richard Strauss, and in 1955 as Pamina in Mozart's Die Zauberflöte.
 She performed as Wellgunde and the Second Norne in Wagner's Der Ring des Nibelungen in Rome in 1953, also singing Wellgunde at the Maggio Musicale Fiorentino in 1956.

 At the Royal Opera House in London, Lindermeier appeared in 1953 as Europa in the English premiere of Die Liebe der Danae, alongside Leonie Rysanek in the title role.
 She appeared there as Freia and Gutrune in Der Ring des Nibelungen, recorded in 1957.
 The performances were conducted by Rudolf Kempe, with Hans Hotter as Wotan, Birgit Nilsson as Brünnhilde, Wolfgang Windgassen as Siegfried, and Joan Sutherland as Wellgunde.
 In 1958 she took part in a staged performance at the Royal Opera House of Handel's oratorio Saul.
 In 1956, she appeared as Leonora in Verdi's Il trovatore at both the Staatsoper Berlin and the Staatsoper Dresden.
 The same year, she performed as Donna Elvira in Mozart's Don Giovanni at the Glyndebourne Festival.

 Lindermeier was married to the conductor Rudolf Kempe.
 She ended her career in favour of her husband's at the end of the 1960s.
 She died in Munich on 19 February 1998.